ropensci/dynamite/tests/README.md

 `Sys.setenv("DYNAMITE_EXTENDED_TESTS" = "true")` in R), and on GitHub Actions by adding `run-extended` and `run-scaling` to the commit message respectively.

-These extended tests also depend on additional R packages `plm` and `seqHMM` which are not installed automatically when installing `dynamite`.
+These extended tests also depend on additional R package `plm` which is not installed automatically when installing `dynamite`.